How Much Caffeine Is in Decaf Coffee? What You Should Know

 If measuring by volume using a coffee bean scoop, the light roast beans are smaller and denser, resulting in more beans per scoop.
 Conversely, a scoop of the dark roast beans, which are larger, will result in fewer beans per scoop.
 Because caffeine levels remain the same despite roasting time, the scoop with more beans (the light beans) will have more caffeine.

 The other factor that contributes to caffeine levels in a cup of coffee is the brew method.
-Typically, espresso contains the least amount of caffeine (47-64mg per 1oz) and cold brew will have the most (around 212mg per 8oz), with regular coffee falling in between.
+Typically, espresso contains the least amount of caffeine (47-64mg per 1oz), and cold brew will have the most (around 212mg per 8oz), with regular coffee falling in between.
 This difference is a result of the amount of time the water spends hanging out with the beans.
 A longer brew time means more caffeine!

-Shop Now!Caffeine in Decaf Espresso: Is there a Difference?
+Caffeine in Decaf Espresso: Is there a Difference?

 1 oz of decaf espresso can contain 3mg of caffeine on the low end and up to 15mg on the high end.
-Compare that with an 8oz cup of hot brew decaf containing between 6mg and 6.6mg.
+Compare that with an 8-oz cup of hot brew decaf containing between 6mg and 6.6mg.
 Depending on the type you choose, decaf espresso could either have more or less caffeine than your average decaf coffee.

-How Much Decaf Coffee You Should Drink
+How Much Decaf Coffee Should You Drink

 Up to 400mg of caffeine per day is safe for most adults.
 That's roughly four cups of caffeinated coffee or approximately 57 cups of decaf.
-Since 97% of the caffeine is removed from decaf coffee the effects are negligible, so go crazy!
+Since 97% of the caffeine is removed from decaf coffee, the effects are negligible, so go crazy!

 That being said, however, some people are more sensitive to caffeine than others.
 If your morning brew comes with side effects like nervousness, irritability, headaches, stomach aches, insomnia, frequent urination, or a heart rate increase, it could be a sign that your coffee consumption may be resulting in more caffeine than your body can handle.
 If you notice any of these side effects, scale back the amount of coffee you're consuming until they go away or consult your doctor.
+For more about coffee and health, see our article: Is Coffee Bad for You?
+Mold & Mycotoxin Risks + How to Choose Clean Beans

 How to Choose the Best Decaf Coffee